DoctorMcKay/node-steam-user/doc/ChatRoom.md

 - `chat_group_tagline` - The group's tagline
 - `appid` - If the chat group is linked to an app, this is its AppID.
 Otherwise, `null`.
 - `steamid_owner` - A `SteamID` object representing the group's owner
-- `watching_broadcast_steamid` - If the group is collectively watching a broadcast, this is the `SteamID` of the broadcaster
+- `watching_broadcast_steamid` - If the group is in a broadcast watch party, this is the `SteamID` of the broadcaster
 - `chat_group_avatar_sha` - If the group has an avatar set, this is its SHA-1 hash, as a `Buffer`.
 If not, `null`.
 - `chat_group_avatar_url` - If the group has an avatar set, this is the URL where you can download it.
 If not, `null`.